-- Form 03-01: Application for Survivor Benefits

-- Copy of the death certificate for the member

-- Copies of Social Security cards and birth certificates for all survivors and the member

-- Certified Copy of a Judgment of Divorce and/or copy of the death certificate of the member's former spouse (if applicable)

-- Copy of Marriage Certificates of all survivor applicants

-- Form MSD64: Student School Certification and Release for all student survivor applicants

-- Form MSD52: Certification for Disabled Survivor for any physi- cally handicapped or mentally disabled child applicants

-- Form 04-05: Authorization for Direct Deposit (required for the spouse of the deceased member)

-- Form 06-02: Insurance Premium

-Deduction Authorization

-(if applicable)

-- Form W-4P: Withholding

-Certificate for Pension or

-Annuity Payments.
-This form

-is not required.
-If the form is

-not submitted to LASERS, your

-federal tax withholding will

-be set as "Married with three

-exemptions."
+- Form 03-01: Application for Survivor Benefits - Copy of the death certificate for the member - Copies of Social Security cards and birth certificates for all survivors and the member - Certified Copy of a Judgment of Divorce and/or copy of the death certificate of the member's former spouse (if applicable) - Copy of Marriage Certificates of all survivor applicants - Form MSD52: Certification for Disabled Survivor for any physically handicapped or mentally disabled child applicants - Form 04-05: Authorization for Direct Deposit (required for the spouse of the deceased member) - Form 06-02: Insurance Premium Deduction Authorization (if applicable) - Form W-4P: Withholding Certificate for Pension or Annuity Payments.
+This form is not required.
+If the form is not submitted to LASERS, your federal tax withholding will be set as "Married with three exemptions."